 Cons: A little U-shaped, and could be too warm and bright for some.

-Audio Technica ATH-M50x – The most recommended headphones for the sealed category.
-Taking the torch from the legendary M50, the M50x is a very good sounding headphone and bass heads are surely going to love them.
+Audio Technica ATH-M50x – Probably the most recommended headphone for the sealed headphone category for the past decade or so.
+Taking the torch from the legendary M50, the M50x is a very good-sounding headphone and bass heads are surely going to love them.
 The sound signature is a bit uneven with the emphasis on bass that extends towards the lowest octaves.
 But even with that, the sound quality is still very very good.

-Isolation, durability, and comfort are off the charts as well and it’s not hard to recognize why this headphone is the most recommended one.
+Isolation and durability are off the charts as well and it’s not hard to recognize why this headphone is the most recommended one.
 M50x on Amazon.

 Beyerdynamic DT240 – A more laid-back version of the M50x headphone from Audio-Technica.
-Bass is a tad loose but has the same quantity, midrange is less uneven and treble is relaxed albeit lacking a little.
-As a whole, it is more liquid-sounding than the M50x due to those characteristics.
+Bass is a tad loose but has the same quantity, the midrange is less uneven and treble is relaxed albeit lacking a little in energy.
+As a whole, it is more smooth-sounding than the M50x due to those characteristics.
 Beyerdynamic DT240 on Amazon.

 Cons: Ear cups are a little small and comfort is not the best.
 Not as rugged as other studio headphones.